Free Diwali Coloring Pages & Activities The Kids Will Love

 Diwali is a religious festival that originated in India.
 It is a 5-day celebration marking the start of the Hindu New Year.
 Enjoy our free Diwali coloring pages while learning about the most important holiday in India.

-This year it is celebrated on October 24th, 2022, however, it changes every year based on the Hindu lunar calendar.
+This year it is celebrated on November 12th, 2023, however, it changes every year based on the Hindu lunar calendar.
 Typically it happens sometime between the end of October to the end of November.

 As we always like to learn about fun holidays in our homeschool (any excuse to pause the core curriculum!)
 I have shared with you some fun Diwali activities we will be doing.

-Prior to moving to America over 3 years ago, we went to a number of Diwali events in Leicester, UK, where we are from.
-Leicester holds the largest Diwali celebrations outside of India, and it was full of laughter, dancing, and lights, in fact, we looked forward to it every year.
+Leicester holds the largest Diwali celebrations outside of India, and it was full of laughter, dancing, and lights.
+In fact, we looked forward to it every year.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

-Diwali Coloring Sheets
+Story of Diwali Coloring Sheets

 Diwali Activities for Kids

-When the kids have had fun with our coloring pages, why not spend a bit more time having fun with Diwali and the Indian culture?
-I have added a mixture of games, books, and worksheets that the kids are going to love.
+When the kids have had fun with our coloring pages, why not spend a bit more time having fun with Diwali and Indian culture?

 Aimed at 6-10 year olds this online class aims to give a glimpse of the festival of lights called Diwali.
-Its cultural significance, traditions, food, and colorful celebrations.

 Including coloring bookmarks, word searches, crosswords, and scattergories.